achang319/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Based-Sentiment-Analysis

 ## Training data set
-   Two .csv training files(data-1_train.csv for restaurant review and data-2_train.csv for computer review)
+   Two .csv training files(computer_train.csv for computer review and restaurant_train.csv for restaurant review)
      The description of each column in each .csv file is as fellows:
      Column A: review sentence id (unique id for a training instance).
      Column B: review sentence